Cyber-Duck/Front-end-build-system/README.md

 **Compress JS:** runs the UglifyJS parser/mangler/compressor library on the concatenated JavaScript file, and creates a copy renamed to `scripts.min.js` inside the /js/min/ folder.
 Note that this task has the previous task as a dependency, so it will trigger it first and for it to finish before running.

 	$ gulp compress

 -

+**ES Lint:** runs ES Lint in all the files within the `src` folder defined in the config, the rules are saved in the `.eslintrc.json` file and can be adapted to the needs of the project.

+	$ gulp lint

+-